rust-qt/ritual/qt_ritual/crate_templates/qt_core/README.md

 (Some classes may be used without it,
 The application object needs `argc` and `argv` available in `main` function in C++.
 It's a bit tricky to do it in Rust, where `argc` and `argv` are not available.
-`CoreApplication::create_and_exit` is a convenience function that performs proper creation of the application object and terminates the process with the appropriate return code when the application exists:
+`CoreApplication::init` is a convenience function that performs proper creation of the application object and terminates the process with the appropriate return code when the application exists: